plotdb/template-text/README.md

 ## TODO

  - Token Customizing - It's possible that the token `!{ ... }` is used by the target language / syntax of the text we want to interpolate.
 So it will be nice if we can make it customizable.
+ - Defaul Language - make it customizable about the language users want to use, at least for following languages:
+   - ES6 ( ES2015 or later )
+   - TypeScript

 ## License